Poland

 CIT exemption for the Polish holding company

 As of 1 January 2022, regulations establishing a preferential holding company tax regime were introduced under the Polish Deal legislative package.
-After further amendments in force from 2023, this tax scheme provide for the following tax benefits:
+After further amendments in force from 2023, this tax scheme provides for the following tax benefits:

 • exemption from taxation of capital gain from the sale of shares in subsidiaries (not real estate-rich companies) to an unrelated entity, and